Carlos Bruce: Congressman

 In 2006, Bruce was elected to the Congress representing Lima for the 2006-2011 term.
 From 2010 to 2011 he managed the campaign of Toledo for a second non-consecutive presidential term, endorsed by Possible Peru Alliance with himself being Toledo's running mate as candidate for First vice president.
 Toledo's presidential bid was unsuccessful, but Carlos Bruce was re-elected Congressman for another 5-year term.
 On July 29, 2011, he was accused of dishonoring his political party and has been suspended from Possible Peru, being independent in congress.
 In 2016, he was re-elected for a third term under the Peruvians for Change party of Pedro Pablo Kuczynski for another 5-year term, but his term was cut short by the dissolution of the Congress by Martín Vizcarra in 2019.

-On 11 March 2019, he was sworn-in for the third time to the position of Minister of Housing, Construction and Sanitation in the new Council of Ministers of Martín Vizcarra, presided by Salvador del Solar.
+On 11 March 2019, he was sworn in for the third time to the position of Minister of Housing, Construction and Sanitation in the new Council of Ministers of Martín Vizcarra, presided by Salvador del Solar.
 Together with Bruce, seven other new ministers were sworn in, forming a joint cabinet.
 He lasted 34 days in office.
 On April 14, 2019, he was forced to resign due to open investigations filed by the Prosecutor of the Nation Zoraida Ávalos against him and four other congressmen: Cesar Vásquez, José Palma Mendoza, Clemente Flores Vílchez and Javier Velásquez Quesquén for alleged links to the criminal organization "Los temerarios del crimen" headed by the ex-mayor of Chiclayo David Cornejo.

 Post-congressional career

 For the 2021 general election, Bruce joined Keiko Fujimori's technical team as an independent.

-Joining the Go on Country - Social Integration Party in early 2022, Bruce is currently running for mayor of the Santiago de Surco district of Lima at the 2022 municipal elections.
+Joining the Go on Country - Social Integration Party in early 2022, Bruce was then elected mayor of the Santiago de Surco district of Lima at the 2022 municipal elections.

 Personal life

 Bruce, following his introduction of a civil unions bill to Congress and the subsequent questioning of his sexual orientation, came out as gay on 19 May 2014.
 That made him the first openly gay member of the Congress in Peru.
+On August 27, 2024, Bruce married Peruvian dentist Alejandro Quiroz, his partner of five years, in a private ceremony in Madrid, Spain.